 When businesses hit that inevitable speed bump, they often seek business loans to supplement their lack of cash.
 But maybe your business hasn’t been open for more than six months, and you might not meet the standard requirements for revenue or cash flow.
 Much like any other critical business decision, it never hurts to explore other options.
 In this case, your alternatives include business credit cards, investors, and often misunderstood personal loans.

 There are distinct factors, like personal credit score, interest rates, fees, repayment terms, etc. Which is more important: a higher borrowing amount or a lower APR?
-You must also consider how your intended use of the funds will affect repayment as well as the benefits of establishing a relationship with a reputable financial institution.
-With so many sources of business funding to choose from, it will probably take time to find the most advantageous business loan within your reach.
+It would be best if you also considered how your intended use of the funds would affect repayment and the benefits of establishing a relationship with a reputable financial institution.
+With so many business funding sources to choose from, it will probably take time to find the most advantageous business loan within your reach.

 In this guide, we’ll lay out every question to ask yourself when choosing between a business loan or a personal loan.
 Remember: the number one objective is to grow your business, not to get the best deal.